 - Don’t Over Format: Using tables, headers, and footers could be a good idea for formatting your good CV.
 However, ATS can view them as a complex format.
 Therefore; keep it simple as much as possible.

 - Use the right file extension: To make sure that all your data and format you’ve input into the CV is scannable by the ATS, save your CV Document in a docx. extension.

-Mentioning managers and coordinators you’ve dealt with would be a big plus, as it adds more confidence to the info you’re delivering.
-Add a couple of emails for individuals who have been direct bosses.
+Mentioning managers and coordinators you’ve dealt with would be a big plus.
+It adds more confidence to the info you’re delivering.
+Add a couple of emails for individuals who have been your direct bosses.

 Showing that you’re 4 out of 5 at Adobe Photoshop doesn’t say much about the level of your skill.
-Illustrate the toughest projects you’ve worked on and problems you faced and succeeded to pass through using your skill.
+Illustrate the toughest projects you’ve worked on and problems you faced and succeeded in passing through using your skill.

-Using active words, like earned, achieved, gained, accomplished …etc always makes a good CV, this gives some spirit to the CV breathing into it the needed power and energy to show how dynamic was your career.
+Using active words, like earned, achieved, gained, accomplished …etc always makes a good CV.
+It gives some spirit to the document, breathing into it the needed power and energy to show how dynamic your career was.

 A good CV is an updated one.
 Delivering a CV with missing info could lower your chances.
 Mention every achievement you had, every experience that moulded a skill, and every lesson you’ve learned related to your career and the job you’re applying for.

 This is a group of the most frequently asked questions about CV.
 It will provide you with a quick overview of questions that confuse the candidates.